daviddo406/daviddo406/README.md

-- Hi, I’m David Do (@daviddo406)!
-I am currently a 3rd-year undergraduate at Drexel University for computer science.
+- Hi, I’m David Do (@daviddo406), a Drexel BSCS Graduate.
-- I’m interested in analyzing big data and front-end web development.
-But, I'm currently exploring the various pockets of CS — I'll try a little bit of everything.
+- I'm currently exploring the various pockets of CS — I'll try a little bit of everything.
-- I’m currently practicing REACT.
+- I’m currently practicing C++ with SFML.
-- The courses I'm currently taking involve: Theory of Programming Languages.
-- How to reach me:
-- Gmail: davidphamdo2019@gmail.com